Probate Q&A Series

 What Steps Are Involved in Updating a Deed to Remove a Deceased Co‑Owner’s Name and Secure a Clear Title?

-When a property owner dies and leaves you the home through probate, you must update the deed so the estate or beneficiary holds legal title.
-North Carolina requires recording a new deed—most often a quitclaim or corrective deed—to remove the decedent’s name.
+When a property owner dies and leaves you the home through probate, you may need to record a new deed or other appropriate instrument so the estate or beneficiary holds record title.
+North Carolina does not invariably require a new deed to remove the decedent’s name, and the proper instrument depends on how title was held and how the property passes.

 Step‑By‑Step Process

-• Confirm Probate Completion: Ensure the will has been probated and the Clerk of Superior Court issued Letters of Testamentary or Letters of Administration.
-Without these, you lack authority to sign the deed.
+• Confirm Probate Completion: Ensure the will has been probated and the Clerk of Superior Court issued Letters Testamentary or Letters of Administration.
+Without these, you generally lack authority to sign a deed on behalf of the estate.

 • Gather Documentation:

-• Choose Correct Deed Type: A quitclaim deed works where the estate holds clear title.
+• Choose Correct Deed Type: A personal representative’s deed or executor’s deed is often used where the estate is conveying title.
 If a correcting deed is needed to fix a prior deed error, prepare a corrective deed referencing the original book-and‑page.

 • Draft the New Deed: Include: